 Even with little to no chance of snowfall, there are still dangers from wind, rain, hail, and occasional freezing temperatures.
 Rain is known to make the roads a much more dangerous place.
 Many workers’ compensation claims arise from injuries that occur during automobile accidents.
 Furthermore, injuries can be a factor during cleanup of winter storms as well.
 High winds, rain, and flooding can cause a number of types of property damage and physical hazards that require cleanup.
 Often, the dangers of storm cleanup are magnified by being in close proximity to roadways, where wet roads and wind can cause inattentive or unprepared drivers to lose control.

 Contact a Georgia Workers’ Compensation Attorney Today

 If you are injured on the job, you need the assistance of a skilled and experienced Atlanta workers’ compensation attorney.
 Especially when dealing with acts of nature and the chaotic aftermath, the issues can become complicated.
 Do not let the complexity and the confusion associated with the process deter you from pursuing your claim.
 Hire a professional that knows how to get results for you.
-The attorneys at the Bader Law Firm, LLC can handle the difficult issues that arise if you are injured in a complicated case.
+The attorneys at Bader Scott Injury Lawyers can handle the difficult issues that arise if you are injured in a complicated case.
 Contact us today for a free case evaluation.
 Let us deal with the obstacles and get you a speedy and just resolution.